 How to Hire Employees in Finland

 Arguably the most crucial part of hiring Finnish employees is drafting a strong employment contract.
 The Employment Contract Act covers blue-collar workers and salaried employees, stipulating employment contracts, basic employee rights, and rules of job protection.
 This act typically excludes managers and other leadership positions.

 Because collective agreements are so prevalent in Finland, employers must give employees more beneficial terms than the statutory requirements.
 These agreements cover everything from wage to salary to overtime, so employers must either provide what the agreement states or go beyond with additional benefits.

 Finland Employment Laws

-Since more than 80% of Finnish workers belong to a trade union, it is more prudent to focus on collective agreements rather than the country’s statutory requirements.
+Since 59% of Finnish workers belong to a trade union, it is more prudent to focus on collective agreements rather than the country’s statutory requirements.

 The first step to meeting Finland employment compliance laws is creating an employment contract.
 It can be either written, electronic, or oral and must incorporate several details including: